Avalanche take 3-0 series lead over Preds with 7-3 win

 Landeskog scored his second at 14:02 to put Colorado ahead to stay.

-The Avs got another man advantage when Nashville lost its challenge of Landeskog’s goal for Lehkonen interfering with Ingram after Predators forward Mikael Granlund blamed for the contact.
-When Ingram played the puck behind the net, lost the puck and Kadri scored into the open net just 39 seconds later for a 5-3 lead.
+The Avs got another man advantage when Nashville lost its challenge of Landeskog’s goal for Lehkonen interfering with Ingram.
+Predators forward Mikael Granlund was blamed for the contact.
+Ingram played the puck behind the net, lost the puck and Kadri scored into the open net just 39 seconds later for a 5-3 lead.

+“That’s exactly the risk you take challenging sometimes,” Landeskog said.
+“That’s what we did last game, and we ended up getting a penalty on it.
+That was a big swing for sure, and we were able to get a bounce on the next power play and Naz cashes in.
+Definitely a big swing in the game.”

 Toews padded the lead with a shot from the top of the left circle midway through the third.